Monn0chi/mini-to-do-application/README.md

 # Mini to do app
-to do app without GUI I will upload it soon enjoy!
+Enjoy my mini to do application, pls rate me:D